 Early Settlers Hut

-The building is of the type erected by squatters in the mid-1840s when they were first given some form of permanent occupancy and this hut undoubtedly dates from this period.
+The building is of the type erected by squatters in the mid-1840s when they were first given some form of permanent occupancy, and this hut undoubtedly dates from this period.

-Historical information points to the hut being used originally as a manager's residence (the first manager being Mr Donald Ross).
+Historical information points to the hut being originally used as a manager's residence (the first manager being Mr Donald Ross).
 When first constructed, the hut was not as large as it is today.